sofiagavanelli/BiKaya-OS/README.md

 This project was developed following four different phases: 0, 1, 1.5 and 2.
 Inside this repository there are files from all of them but the documentation is strictly about the last one.

-This was the structure of the phases:
-/////inserire imm slide

 Files congruent with phase 2, are:

 Sources: